“Vagabond’s” restoration, Part 4….into 2026

 • Finally, nacelle repairs saw some end results with the starboard nacelle now completed (last 3 pictures)

-Further into the month, this update being added on 22nd January, work continued, often in less than ideal (wet!) conditions, with similar continuing themes to the types of work being carried out.
+Further into the month, work continued, often in less than ideal (wet!) conditions, with similar continuing themes to the types of work being carried out.
 There’s more illustration of these activities in the following photos, as described below (photo credits: volunteers Phil and Nathaniel)….

 • Outside and inside, work progressed on the wings, and the vertical and horizontal stabilisers.
 The 4th picture below shows work on one of the horizontal stabiliser stubs.